What Do You Do?

 Published in Canadian Stories, Apr/May 2017

-posted on Facebook and received the following comment from Cameron Pictures:
+It was posted on Facebook and I was quite pleased to receive the following comment from Cameron Pictures:

 © Fayzworld & Sugarwolf Designs, All rights Reserved.